pochoarus/NuPropEarth/README.md

 - ROOT6
 - PYTHIA6
 - LHAPDF6
-- APFEL

 ## Install

-1. Install all the external packages: PYTHIA6,TAUOLA,TAUSIC,LHAPDF6,APFEL,ROOT6
+1. Install all the external packages: PYTHIA6,TAUOLA,TAUSIC,LHAPDF6,ROOT6

 2. Download NuPropEarth module on your machine